deepakprakash/chatomus/README.md

 Chattic lets you deploy your own secure chat server with minimal effort and have others chat with you by visiting your Chattic URL and authenticating themselves.

 ## Status
-Gathering facts, ongoing research.
-Nothing to try out yet.
+Under developement, gathering facts and ongoing research.
+Nothing significant to try out yet - but you can follow the "Development" instructions to compile and run the current version.

 ## Aims
 Chattic aims to be a lightweight, standalone IM server for individuals (and maybe teams) who want to own their data.